St Patrick's, Carlow College: National Centre for Contemporary Art and George Bernard Shaw Theatre

 In the grounds of Carlow College is the National Centre for Contemporary Art and the George Bernard Shaw Theatre, which officially opened in 2009.
 The college donated a significant portion of its grounds to Carlow County Council to aid the project.
 The opening of this centre coincides with a new entrance to the grounds of the college from the Old Dublin Road side of Carlow town.

+Closure

+In May 2026, it was announced that Carlow College would close.
+This would happen in a phased manner, with no new students from September 2026, and the college closing once the current 600 students have completed their courses in 2028.
+All 87 staff will be made redundant.
+South East Technological University (SETU) will take control of the campus.
+Carlow College has been withdrawn from the Central Applications Office for 2026.
+This was protested by students and staff in June 2026, calling for a merge with SETU to retain staff and current courses.